Dealing With Flashbacks and Obsessive Thoughts

 There is simply no getting out of this without a lot of pain.
 But know, over time, flashbacks will occur less often, be less intense, and less in duration.
 You may get to the point where you go a full year without one and then out of the blue, something will trigger you again.
 As a general rule, you can expect it to take as long as 3-5 years for flashbacks to completely end.

 If you are reeling from an affair and are struggling with obsessive thoughts or flashbacks, don’t suffer alone.
-Give us a call and we can help you schedule time with one of our experienced counselors or coaches who can help.
+Schedule a free Discovery Call to learn more about how we can help.

 You may also like:

 A lot of the therapy work I do is helping couples and partners understand what their contributions to the relationship are, and how they can start making changes for the better, specifically with communication.
 Specifically, when communicating with your spouse, it’s important to make sure that you are not part of the problem, but part of the solution.

 I wanted to follow up on a previous post about getting stuck in the courtroom.
 Someone posed the question on facebook and asked for examples on how to improve communication and how you can avoid getting stuck in your marriage.